-Our church has a student loan fund and 3 college scholarship funds that are administered by the Student Loan Committee of PCC.
-It is the mission of the Hamilton-Roughgarden Student Loan Committee of Pasadena Community Church to encourage students to further their education by providing financial assistance through loans and scholarships to students in need for tuition and other educational program expenses during the time of their schooling, and to oversee the repayment of such loans after their training.
+Our church has a student loan fund administered by the Student Loan Committee of PCC.
+It is the mission of the Hamilton-Roughgarden Student Loan Committee of Pasadena Community Church to encourage students to further their education by providing financial assistance through loans to students in need for tuition and other educational program expenses during the time of their schooling, and to oversee the repayment of such loans after their training.

 The Hamilton-Roughgarden Student Loan Fund was established in the 1930’s by late Dr. and Mrs. J. Wallace Hamilton to give a helping hand for college or vocational training to youth and adults furthering their education.
 It was supported by profits from the sale of Dr. Hamilton’s printed sermon pamphlets, as well as, a trust from the Roughgardens and other donations through the years.

 The Fund is administered by the Student Loan Committee of Pasadena Community Church, which meets 3 times per year to consider applications.
 Students are asked to submit their applications by November 15 for Spring Semester, April 15 for Summer Semester and July 15 for Fall Semester.